 The bug that looks like a strand of hair is scientifically called Nematomorpha.
 The term refers to a phylum in the Nematoida clade and includes the worms people call horsehair worms, Gordian worms, or hairsnakes.
 There are more than 300 freshwater hairsnake species known to scientists.
 However, studies suggest an estimate of 2,000 freshwater species around the world.

 While larvae are considered parasitic on beetles, mantises, cockroaches, crustaceans, and orthopterans, the adults are free-living, inhabiting streams, puddles, swimming pools, and cisterns.
 A “popular” misconception about these creatures is that they appeared from horse hairs that had fallen into the water.
 However, this has no scientific backup, especially since horsehair worms parasitize only invertebrates.

 Nematomorphs have only one longitudinal muscle and a non-functional gut.
 They don’t have respiratory, circulatory, or excretory systems.
 However, they have a nervous system consisting of a ventral nerve cord that runs along the body and a nerve ring near the animal’s anterior end.

-These animals typically grow between 2-3.9 inches long and up to 6.5 feet long in extreme cases, and they are 0.03-0.1 inches in diameter.
+These animals typically grow between 2-and 3.9 inches long and up to 6.5 feet long in extreme cases, and they are 0.03-0.1 inches in diameter.
 Their bodies can be of various colors ranging from tan to black.
 The adults are covered in a thick, two-layered cuticle.

 One unique thing about nematomorphs is that adults do not eat anything!
 While larvae feed on their hosts’ body tissues, adults only sometimes absorb nutrients from the water.
 Other than that, no food for nematomorph adults!